Narabzad/Set-Based-Text-to-ImageGeneration/README.md

-This repo contains the code for running offline evaluation of Set-Based Text-to-Image Generation.
+This repository contains the code for running offline evaluation of Set-Based Text-to-Image Generation.

-## Evaluation on set of generated images
+## Evaluation on a set of generated images
-To run the set of propsoed evaluation metrics on a set of generated images, first clone this repository and then run ```eval.py``` as follows:
+To run the set of proposed evaluation metrics on a set of generated images, first clone this repository and then run  ```eval.py``` as follows:

 ```
 python eval.py \